i7/counterfeit-monkey/tools/README.md

 ## Simple tests: test.sh and rebuild_transcripts.sh

-The shell scripts test.sh and rebuild_transcripts.sh will run simple regression tests that pipe commands from text files in the ”command scripts” folder and then compares the output to the corresponding files in ”comparison transcripts”, if any are found.
+The shell scripts test.sh and rebuild_transcripts.sh will run simple regression tests that pipe commands from text files in the ”command scripts” folder, and it then compares the output to the corresponding files in ”comparison transcripts”, if any are found.

 They expect to be run from inside the tools folder, and look for an interpreter binary named git in the same location.

 The test.sh script will run the test_me.txt command script, creating a diff and a transcript of the output, while rebuild_transcripts.sh will go through every file in the ”command scripts” folder, run the test and copy the resulting output and diff to the ”comparison transcripts” folder, overwriting any files there with the same names.
 This will test all the three major alternative paths through the game (test_me, test_me2 and test_hard, named after the corresponding in-game test commands) and all achievements.

-These will not echo any entered commands, so the resulting transcripts will only include the response text and might be hard to follow.
+These will not echo any player commands, so the resulting transcripts will only include the response text and might be hard to follow.

 ## Regression tests with RegTest

-There are three regression test scripts in the regtest folder: regtest.sh, regtest2.sh and regtest-hard.sh, one for each major alternative path through the game.
+There are four regression test scripts in the regtest folder: regtest.sh, regtest2.sh, regtest-hard.sh, and regtest-tests.sh.
+The first three are are for each major alternative path through the game, respectively.
+The regtest-tests.sh runs a large number of debugging commands and tests for specific bugs, and requires a debug build of the game (with the same name and location as the one expected by the other tests: Counterfeit Monkey.materials/Release/Counterfeit Monkey.gblorb.)

 These might not be very useful in their current state: they try to account for some of the random variations of the text, but far from all.
 You will likely need to amend these a lot in order to get error-free runs on your system.
 When doing this, it will probably help to add the --verbose (or -v) switch to the regtest.py command line in the scripts.

 These scripts expect to be run from inside the regtest folder, and they will look for a remglk-enabled interpreter binary (see above) named git-remglk and the regtest.py script in the same location.